karthikeyanrathore/MedSonic/Mi3.md

 SVM has many kernel functions which can be used for non-linear classification.
 Some of the popular kernel functions are Linear, RBF, Polynomial, Sigmoid.
 We have used SVM in heart disease and diabetes detection models.

+## Results
+In the study we have used the machine learning models: Logistic regression, Support Vector Machine, and Random Forest Classifier in the training and validation of the heart disease and diabetes detection model.
+For the pneumonia detection the architecture of Convolutional Neural Networks  has been used for image analysis and classification.
+Heart Disease Detection Model
+Model Name	Accuracy
+Logistic Regression	0.80327
+Support Vector Machine	0.81967
+Random Forest Classifier	0.80327

+Classification Metrics	Score
+Precision	0.82
+Recall	0.82
+F1 score	0.82

+In case of heart disease detection, Support Vector Machine showed higher Accuracy (0.81967) as compared to Logistic regression and Random forest classifier.
+The f1 score obtained for Support vector machine (SVM) was 0.82 for this use case.
+Diabetes Detection Model
+Model Name	Accuracy
+Support Vector Machine	0.82251
+Logistic Regression	0.80519
+Random Forest Classifier	0.80519

+Classification Metrics	Score
+Precision	0.82
+Recall	0.82
+F1 score	0.82

+In case of diabetes detection, Support Vector Machine showed higher Accuracy (0.82251) as compared to Logistic regression and Random forest classifier.
+The f1 score obtained for Support vector machine (SVM) was 0.82 for this use case.

+Pneumonia Detection Model
+Classification Metrics	Score
+Precision	0.83
+Recall	0.79
+F1 score	0.76

+In case of Pneumonia detection, the accuracy score obtained was 0.78 using the Convolutional Neural Network model.
+The f1 score obtained was 0.76 for this use case.